fusionbox/django-argonauts/README.rst

   </script>

 ``|json`` is safe to use anywhere in XML or XHTML except in an attribute.
-It's import to use this tag rather than dumping the output of ``json.dumps`` into HTML, because an attacker could output a closing tag and effect an XSS attack.
+It's important to use this tag rather than dumping the output of ``json.dumps`` into HTML, because an attacker could output a closing tag and effect an XSS attack.
 For example, if we output ``json.dumps("</script><script>console.log('xss');
 //")`` in template like this: